zhemao/zhemao.github.com/index.markdown

 Engineering and Applied Science at Columbia University.
 I grew up in Charleston, SC, but reside in New York City during the school year.
 Computer programming and electronics are my main hobbies, as well as my calling in life.
-I am proficient in Python, C, C++, and Java and familiar with Perl and Javascript.
+I am proficient in Python, C, C++, and Java and familiar with Ruby, Perl and Javascript.
 You can find some of my code on [Github](https://github.com/zhemao) and [Bitbucket](https://bitbucket.org/zhemao).